-The following tables provide information concerning compensation, stock option grants and exercises, as well as descriptions of the Corporation's Pension Plan ("Pension Plan") and Supplemental Executive Retirement Plan ("Supplemental Plan") as they relate to the Chief Executive Officer and the four other most highly compensated executive officers of the Corporation.
-All Common Stock and stock option data have been adjusted for the two-for-one split in the form of a 100% stock dividend which was paid June 2, 1997.
+The following tables provide information concerning compensation, option grants and aggregated stock option exercises, as well as descriptions of the Corporation's Pension Plan ("Pension Plan") and Supplemental Executive Retirement Plan ("Supplemental Plan") as they relate to the Chief Executive Officer and the four other most highly compensated executive officers of the Corporation.
+All Common Stock and stock option references have been adjusted for the two-for-one stock dividend which was paid June 2, 1997.